Suggested links

 • Among heroin users, roughly 80% reported having abused prescription opioids first

 According to data published by the Centers for Disease Control and Prevention (CDC), over 100,000 people died due to drug overdoses in the U.S. during the 12 months (ending April 2021).
-This is the highest number ever recorded by the CDC.
+This statistic is the highest number ever recorded by the CDC.

-The CDC also reports the following statistics:
+The CDC also reports the following statistics on opioids:

 • Approximately 21-29% of patients with chronic pain who take opioids misuse them, with an estimated 4 to 6 percent transitioning onto heroin.

-Get Help for Yourself or a Loved One
+Get Help for Yourself or a Loved One Battling Opioid Addiction

 Finally, support groups such as Narcotics Anonymous offer long-term support, accountability, and additional resources for anyone dealing with an addiction to prescription opioids.